Big Soft and Chewy Peanut Butter Crinkle Cookies

 You want to use a creamy peanut butter from a brand like Jif or Skippy.
 Don’t use natural or homemade peanut butter in these cookies, as both are too runny for this recipe.

-I haven’t made these simple peanut butter cookies using gluten-free flour, so I can’t say for sure.
+I haven’t made this old-fashioned recipe for chewy peanut butter cookies using gluten-free flour, so I can’t say for sure.
 But I’ve had readers report success using Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour, so it’s worth a shot!

 - 1 large egg